 Every year we build a temporary canopied auditorium against the backdrop of Holland House, in the centre of Holland Park, West London, where we hold all our main-stage opera performances.
 The auditorium is covered and has a total capacity of 1,000 well-appointed, comfortable seats.

-There is no dress code at Opera Holland Park, although as a reference you may like to dress smart casual.
+There is no dress code at Opera Holland Park and we pride ourselves on our informal and welcoming atmosphere.
 The theatre is a covered outdoor venue.
 As it can become cooler towards the end of the evening, we recommend that you bring a jacket or a wrap with you.

 Patrons arriving late will not be permitted to take their seats until a suitable break in the performance – this may not be possible until the interval.